chef-boneyard/chef-web-docs-2016/includes_resources_common/includes_resources_common_lazy_evaluation.rst

      path "/foo/bar"
    end

-and a resource that is doing lazy evaluation:
+and a resource block that is doing lazy evaluation:

 .. code-block:: ruby